Helping Clients Understand the Probate Process in and around Bountiful, Utah

 With some assets, you can designate a beneficiary now so it’s clear which family member it passes to, meaning it skips the probate process.
 Examples include some retirement accounts, life insurance policies, and payable-on-death or transfer-on-death accounts.

 Finally, keeping your estate small enough that it’s valued at $100,000 or less can let your assets bypass probate.
 You can do this by giving your assets to your loved ones now, which could also save you money on taxes.
-If you have questions about these or other ways to avoid probate, call our law office to talk to a knowledgeable attorney.
+If you have questions about these or other ways to avoid probate, call our law office to talk to a knowledgeable probate lawyer in Davis County.

 When Should You Call a Davis County Probate Lawyer?